Malcolm Perry (American football): College career

 After high school, Perry contemplated attending Middle Tennessee State University, where his older sister's friends played for the Blue Raiders football team, or enlisting in the armed forces.
 Although he hoped to play running back for the University of Tennessee, the team did not express interest in him.
-Instead, he was recruited by the three service academies in the NCAA Division I FBS—Army, Navy, and Air Force—and his hometown school Austin Peay.
+Instead, he was recruited by the three service academies in the NCAA Division I Football Bowl Subdivision (FBS)—Army, Navy, and Air Force—and his hometown school Austin Peay.
 Perry committed to Navy as the academy allowed him to play football in addition to serving, while the team also allowed him to select his position; in contrast, Air Force and Army wished to keep him at quarterback.
 In 2015, before enrolling at the main academy, he attended the Naval Academy Preparatory School.
 Despite starting the NAPS football season at slotback, he was moved to quarterback after starter Jonah Llanusa broke his wrist.